 From the Wikipedia entry on the World Wide Web (emphasis added):

 Anyone here besides me remember the Usenet Cookbook from before there actually was a WWW?
-I have a printed-out copy, and it’s a treasured possession.
+I have a printed-out copy from the late 80s, and it’s a treasured possession.
 Compuserve?
-MCI Mail (I actually worked for them).
-300-baud modems?
+MCI Mail?
+(I actually worked for them for a time.)
+Acoustic couplers?
 Archie?
 AOL?
 Pong?
-What else?
+Single-sided floppy disks?

 Lord.
 I’m old.